7Ji/ampart/README.md

  - g12b (s922x)
  - sm1 (s905x3)
  - sc2 (s905x4)

 *DTB modes ``dclone`` and ``dedit`` is more suggested for post-sc2 SoC2, as they will break if the partitions node in DTB is broken*

+It supports building and running under following platforms:
+ - x86_64 (mainly on dumped images)
+ - aarch64 (either on eMMC directly, or on dumped image)

+*Please note for ARM only strict aarch64 host is correctly supported, a partial aarch64 system (e.g. CoreELEC with 64-bit kernel and 32-bit userspace) could be incompatible due to some >=64 bit data types being used, as a workaround you can run the aarch64 static build on a full aarch64 system (e.g. EmuELEC, ArchLinux, Armbian, OpenWrt, etc.) to install it as a guest system.
+A good news is CoreELEC is ppossibly switching to full aarch64 for their newer builds, but I don't know when that will come*

+*Please note **ampart is a partition tool and only a partition tool**, it could be used in installation but it's out of its support scope here, please refer to your corresponding distro for help if it uses ampart for installation.
+The script `aminstall.py` under [scripts](./scripts/aminstall) is just for **demo usage** as other official demo scripts.*

 Everything is done in a **single session**, without any **repeated execution** or **reboot**

 # Usage